-Figures 48 and 49 below contain key findings from the County of San Diego's Self-Sufficiency Standard Dashboard (an economic stability measure that considers essential household expenses), to provide a more accurate picture of the income needed to live comfortably in SDC.
+Figures 48 and 49 below contain key findings from the County of San Diego's Self-Sufficiency Standard Dashboard (an economic stability measure that considers essential household expenses), to provide a more accurate picture of the income needed to live comfortably in SDC.186

-&lt;sup>185 HP 2030 (2022), Economic Stability.
+185 HP 2030 (2022), Economic Stability.

-&lt;sup>186 County of San Diego HHSA (2022); San Diego County Self-Sufficiency Standard Brief, Single-Adult Household, 2021.
+186 County of San Diego HHSA (2022); San Diego County Self-Sufficiency Standard Brief, Single-Adult Household, 2021.

-Figure 48: 2021 Self-Sufficiency Standard Dashboard, Key Findings
+Figure 48: 2021 Self-Sufficiency Standard Dashboard, Key Findings186

-San Diego County Self-Sufficiency Standard Dashboard Two full-time working A single-parent household adults making minimum with two children, would A single adult living below wage of \$14 would fall A household of two adults the Federal Poverty Level need an annual salary of short of the minimum and two children would (\$12,880annualincome) \$97,466.07, or \$8,130.51 income needed to need an annual income a month, to make ends would not be able to survive in San Diego of \$81,98 to be meet in the North Central afford rent in San Diego County, by about economically self-Region.
+San Diego County Self-Sufficiency Standard Dashboard Two full-time working A single-parent household adults making minimum with two children, would A single adult living below wage of \$14 would fall A household of two adults need an annual salary of the Federal Poverty Level short of the minimum and two children would \$97,466.07, or \$8,130.51 (\$12,880annualincome) income needed to need an annual income a month, to make ends would not be able to survive in San Diego of \$81,98 to be meet in the North Central afford rent in San Diego County, by about economically self-Region.
 Housing accounts County, where rent \$23,800 a year.
-Even in sufficient without the use for the largest portion of accounts for 41% of the the most affordable total income needed for of public or private the total budget (29%), region of San Diego an individual to make insurance. followed by child care County, families would (19%), and transportation ends meet. still fall short by almost (14%). \$10,000 a year
+Even in sufficient without the use for the largest portion of accounts for 41% of the the most affordable total income needed for of public or private the total budget (29%), region of San Diego followed by child care an individual to make insurance.
+County, families would (19%), and transportation ends meet. still fall short by almost (14%). \$10,000 a year

-Figure 49: Monthly Costs for a Single-Adult Household, SDC, 2021
+Figure 49: Monthly Costs for a Single-Adult Household, SDC, 2021186